Nayab007/Nayab007/README.md

 - 👋 Hi, I’m Nayab.
-I'm a Fronte
+I'm a Fronten
 - 👀 I’m interested in Frontend Development.
 - 🌱 My tech Stack is JavaScript, ReactJs, TypeScript,Cypress and much more!
 - 💞️ I’m Looking to collaborate on Frontend Side